Unlearning Backdoor Attacks for LLMs with Weak-to-Strong Knowledge Distillation: Backdoor Unlearning

 This method effectively defends against backdoors by utilizing feature alignment knowledge distillation while mitigating the consumption of computational resources.
 The complete algorithm of W2SDefense is shown in \Cref{alg1}.

-{\bf Corollary: }Variation in mutual information between the output \( Y \) and intermediate feature \( \widehat{X}_s \):
+{\bf Corollary: } Mutual information between the output \( Y \) and the intermediate feature \( \widehat{X}_s \):

-where $\widehat{X}_s$ represents intermediate feature of student model.
-In the W2SDefense algorithm, through feature alignment knowledge distillation, the student model increases mutual information \( I (\widehat{X}_s; Y) \), aligning the outputs of the student model with those of the teacher model, reducing sensitivity to the features of the backdoor.
+where $\widehat{X}_s$ is intermediate feature of student model.
+In the W2SDefense, through feature alignment knowledge distillation, the student model increases mutual information \( I (\widehat{X}_s; Y) \), aligning the outputs of student model with those of the teacher model, increasing the forgetfulness of the backdoor features.